ankostis/jsonschema/docs/faq.rst

 ------------------------------------------------------------------------------------------

-The basic answer is that the specification does not require that :validator:`default` actually do anything.
+The basic answer is that the specification does not require that :rule:`default` actually do anything.

-For an inkling as to *why* it doesn't actually do anything, consider that none of the other checkers modify the instance either.
-More importantly, having :validator:`default` modify the instance can produce quite peculiar things.
+For an inkling as to *why* it doesn't actually do anything, consider that none of the other rules modify the instance either.
+More importantly, having :rule:`default` modify the instance can produce quite peculiar things.
 It's perfectly valid (and perhaps even useful) to have a default that is not valid under the schema it lives in!
 So an instance modified by the default would pass validation the first time, but fail the second!